 I had the distinct pleasure of joining fellow colleagues to discuss Erich Fromm and his critical understanding of religion.
 This discourse was sponsored by the Erich Fromm Society of North America, and took place on January 21st, 2024.
 It was hosted by Dr. Maor Levitin and Dr. George Lundskow.
 We were joined by Dr. Rudolf J. Siebert, Dr. Rainer Funk, Dr. Hille Haker, Dr. Sandra Buechler, Dr. Lauren Langman, Dr. Talmadge Wright, Dr. Mauricio Cortina, and others.
 My discourse pertains to the rescue of religion within the modern world.
 My discourse starts at the 48 minute mark.

-“Christian Resistance to Fascism” with Rudolf J. Siebert
+“What is Anti-Semitism,” with Dr. Rudolf J. Siebert